jgoulah/mastering-failure/oscon2015.md

 - discuss questions and concerns
 - decide if we are moving forward or need further discussion

+^ the meeting itself

 ---

-# You're saying my project might not move forward?
+# you're saying my project might not move forward?

 ---